rollup/plugins/.github/PULL_REQUEST_TEMPLATE.md

 Breaking Changes?

-- [ ] yes (_include "BREAKING CHANGES" in the title. breaking changes will not be merged unless absolutely necessary_)
+- [ ] yes (_breaking changes will not be merged unless absolutely necessary_)
 - [ ] no

+If yes, then include "BREAKING CHANGES:" in the first commit message body, followed by a description of what is breaking.

 List any relevant issue numbers: